 5.412: XGBoost

 The XGBoost models had similar trends in their performance as the Random Forest models (Figure 17).
-For example, the XGBoost models also incurred their highest MRE and MSE scores when trained on the ‘Correlation 0.8’ feature subset.
+For example, the XGBoost models also incurred their highest MRE and MSE when trained on the ‘Correlation 0.8’ feature subset.
 Additionally, they generally had the second highest error in both metrics when trained on the ‘Correlation 0.7’ feature subset and tended to have lower MSE when trained with the hand-picked feature subset.
 Similar to the Random Forest models, XGBoost models trained on a missing data threshold of 85% had the highest MRE across most feature subsets with no consistent trend observed for MSE.

 Excluding the high-error models trained on the ‘Correlation 0.8’ feature subset, the MRE and MSE of XGBoost models ranged from 0.27 to 0.43, and 4,000 to 10,000, respectively.
 The MRE range’s lower and upper bounds were higher than for the Random Forest models.
 The MSE range’s lower bound was slightly smaller than for the Random Forest models.
 Three XGBoost models had the same lowest MRE score (0.27).
 They were trained on the ‘Correlation 0.6’ feature subset (missing data thresholds 95% and 100%) and no feature selection (missing data threshold 95%).
 The models with the lowest MSE (4,185) were trained with the hand-picked feature subset and a 90% missing data threshold.